-The University provides eligible employees with up to 12 days annually of paid sick time off if you are unable to work for any of the following reasons:
+The University provides eligible employees with up to 12 days per fiscal year (July 1 – June 30) of paid sick time off if you are unable to work for any of the following reasons:

 - For your own physical or mental illness, injury, or medical condition (inclusive of FMLA qualifying conditions);